IMF chief expects lukewarm growth in medium term, urges reforms

 The United States was not in recession, despite the start of Federal Reserve rate cuts that have triggered downturns in the past three interest-rate cycles, and jobless numbers were expected to stay relatively low, she said.

-"Our forecasts point to an unforgiving combination of low growth and high debt - a difficult future," Georgieva said.
+"Our forecasts point to an unforgiving combination of low growth and high debt - a difficult future," Georgieva said, pointing to mixed economic forecasts for major players.

+China's growth was slowing while India's growth was accelerating; the United States was doing "quite well" but Europe could do better, she told the IMF event.

 High and rising public debt made the outlook even more troubling, Georgieva said, noting that a "severe but plausible" adverse scenario could push debt 20 percentage points of gross domestic product (GDP) above its current forecast.